Cornelius M. Mebane(1839 - 1908)

 Before the Antietam Campaign:

-Originally enlisted in Company F, he was appointed the regiment's Sergeant-Major in November 1861.
+Originally enlisted in Company F, 6th North Carolina Infantry on 10 June 1861.
+He was appointed Quartermaster Sergeant of the regiment on 14 September, and Sergeant-Major on 29 November 1861.

 In the Antietam Campaign: